Haivision/srt-rfc/draft-sharabayko-srt.md

 The next character defines the format used for the following key-value pair syntax.
 At the moment, there is only one supported syntax identified by `:` and described below.

-Everything that comes after syntax identifier is further referenced as the content of Stream ID.
+Everything that comes after a syntax identifier is further referenced as the content of the Stream ID.

-The content starts with `:` or `{` character identifying the its format:
+The content starts with a `:` or `{` character identifying its format:

 `:`
-: a comma-separated key-value pairs with no nesting,
+: comma-separated key-value pairs with no nesting,

 `{`
-: a nested block with one or several key-value pairs that must end with `}` character.
+: a nested block with one or several key-value pairs that must end with a `}` character.
 Nesting means that multiple level brace-enclosed parts are allowed.

 The form of the key-value pair is